kbravh/portfolio-redux/src/pages/blog/api-lambda-error-handling/error-handling-api-gateway-lambda-node.md

 ![Integration Response screen](integration-response.png)

 The first box will be a regular expression to match the error code we throw back.
 Let's set our regular expression to check for our error "Failure!".
-We'll need to add a wildcard in front as the error will be inside of a JSON object, and will thus have other characters in front of it. `.*Failure.*`
+We'll need to add a wildcard in front as the error will be inside of a JSON object, and will thus have other characters in front of it. `regex~.*Failure.*`

 API Gateway won't run these checks against successful responses!
 If your lambda doesn't throw an error, it will pass through as a 200 response.
 You can gain a bit more control over this with Lambda Proxy Integration.